 EDUC 452 Teaching Writing (3 credits)

-The first course in the series offers techniques for teaching the writing process, kindergarten through grade 12, including writing in content area.
-This course is a pre-requisite for EDUC 425 and 477.
+The first course in the series offers techniques for teaching the writing process, kindergarten through grade 12, including writing in the content areas and incorporating the Common Core State Standards.

 EDUC 463 The Internet and K-12 Education (3 credits)